-4.0 Expectations

-All staff and visitors will:

-- Be familiar with this Safeguarding & Child Protection Policy - Understand their role in relation to safeguarding - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) - Record concerns and give the record to the DSL or deputy DSL - Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible - Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans
+4.0 Expectations This means that in our school: All staff and visitors will:Be familiar with this Safeguarding &amp; Child Protection All staff will receive annual safeguarding training and update briefings as appropriate.
+Policy Understand their role in relation to safeguarding Key staff will undertake more specialist Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) Record concerns and give the record to the DSL or safeguarding training as agreed by the governing body.
+Deal with disclosures of abuse from children in line In recognition of the impact of COVID- 19, additional disclosure training will be with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon undertaken by all staff. as possible Be involved, where appropriate, in the implementation Our Governors/Directors will be subjected to an enhanced DBS check of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need and 'Section 128' check.
+Plans and inter-agency Child Protection Plans We will follow Safer Recruitment processes and checks for all staff including online checks.